inferno-framework/inferno-template/README.md

 - Run `run.sh` to build your tests and run inferno.
 You will need to stop and re-run this whenever you make changes to your tests.
 - Navigate to `http://localhost` to access Inferno, where your test suite will be available.
-To access the FHIR resource validator, navigate to `http://localhost/validator`.
+To access the HL7® FHIR® resource validator, navigate to `http://localhost/validator`.

 ### Development with ruby